OSGeo/gdal/doc/source/programs/gdal_raster_mosaic.rst

     will be used (if they exist).
 The value set by this option is written in the NODATA element of each ``ComplexSource`` element.

-.. option:: --vrtnodata <value>[,<value>]...
+.. option:: --dstnodata <value>[,<value>]...

-    Set nodata values at the VRT band level (different values can be supplied for each band).
-If more than one value is supplied, all values should be quoted to keep them together as a single operating system argument (:example:`vrtnodata`).
+    Set nodata values at the output band level (different values can be supplied for each band).
+If more than one value is supplied, all values should be quoted to keep them together as a single operating system argument (:example:`dstnodata`).
 If the option is not specified, intrinsic nodata settings on the first dataset will be used (if they exist).
 The value set by this option is written in the ``NoDataValue`` element of each ``VRTRasterBand element``.
 Use a value of `None` to ignore intrinsic nodata settings on the source datasets.

 .. option:: --addalpha

-    Adds an alpha mask band to the VRT when the source raster have none.
+    Adds an alpha mask band to the output when the source raster have none.
 Mainly useful for RGB sources (or grey-level sources).
     The alpha band is filled on-the-fly with the value 0 in areas without any source raster, and with value 255 in areas with source raster.
 The effect is that a RGBA viewer will render the areas without source rasters as transparent and areas with source rasters as opaque.